blastlab/indoornavi-javascript-api/README.md

 ### Naming:

-1. All classes should have a prefix "In" before them to avoid conflicts between libraries.
+1. All public classes should have a prefix "In" before them to avoid conflicts between libraries.
 For example use: ```INPolyline```
 In prefix simply means that class belongs to IndorNavi API, and as such will be interpreted by API user.